Genius-Gaming-Studios/SurgeBreaker/README.md

 - Added: Side walking
 - Added: Side walking speed modifier
 - Added: Enemy Boss
+- Added: Money Boost Multiplier.
+(Adds more money *to* the amount of money given each round)

 ### New Patches
 - No new patches yet